 How exactly do you say nice to meet you in Italian?

-If you have a few Italian friends are are planning a trip to Italy to get to know them better, chances are they’ll introduce you to their friends.
-What then?
+If you have some Italian friends you’re planning a trip to Italy to get to know them better, chances are they’ll introduce you to their friends.
+And then what?
 You are very eager to introduce yourself in their native language.

-We’ll also see a few useful words you might stumble upon when introducing yourself.
+We’ll also look at some useful words you might come across when introducing yourself.

 Informal way(s) to say nice to meet you in Italian

-Without further ado, let’s see how to say nice to meet you in Italian to kids, friends and acquaintances.
+Without further ado, let’s see how you can say nice to meet you in Italian to children, friends and acquaintances.

 Piacere di conoscerti